 TLR1s and TLR2s should only be awarded to teachers placed in the specified posts in the staffing structure and to the cash value set out in the pay policy.
 When advertising a TLR1 or TLR2 schools should aim for them to be open to all relevant staff, irrespective of working pattern, and be open-minded to practical ways that TLR duties can be split and reduced to support their being carried out on a part time basis.
 The duties agreed should be capable of being undertaken within the normal hours of the teacher concerned, whether they are full-time or part-time.
 Schools should be particularly mindful of women returning from maternity leave on a part-time basis and teachers returning from long term sick leave, where they had previously held a full-time post and TLR.
 In these circumstances, schools should consider with the individual teacher whether, and if so how, they can continue to carry out the TLR within their part-time hours.

-From 1st September 2025, the value of any existing or new TLR1 or TLR2 payment may be based on the proportion of the TLR responsibility the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.
-From 1st September 2026, it will become a requirement that all existing and new TLR1 and TLR2 payments be based on the proportion of the TLR the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.
-So while there is no requirement for schools to adopt this proportion of responsibilities -based calculation from 1st September 2025, schools will, over the course of the 2025/26 academic year, wish to consider the impact of this upcoming change on teachers in receipt of a TLR1 or TLR 2, so that they are in a position to implement the new requirements from 1st September 2026.
-In particular, schools will want to consider the impact on any part-time teachers currently in receipt of a TLR1 or TLR2 and the impact on any full-time teachers undertaking only a proportion of the responsibilities associated with the full TLR.
+From 1st September 2026 all existing and new TLR1 and TLR2 payments must be based on the proportion of the TLR the teacher is undertaking - i.e. the proportion of the full-time equivalent responsibility.
 In practical terms, the new proportion of responsibilities-based calculation means that the percentage value of the full TLR1 or TLR2 payment received by a part-time teacher may be higher than the percentage value applied to their salary and other allowances (determined in accordance with the pro-rata principle) if the teacher undertakes a higher proportion of the responsibilities associated with the TLR1 or TLR 2 (up to the full amount).
 The responsibilities agreed should be capable of being undertaken within the normal hours of the part-time teacher concerned.
 The appropriate level of allowance payment and responsibilities should be agreed between the individual teacher and the employer.
 The new proportion of responsibilities-based calculation means that some full-time teachers will only receive a proportion of the full TLR1 or TLR2 payment if they are only undertaking a proportion of the responsibilities associated with the full TLR.
 The appropriate level of allowance payment and responsibilities should be agreed between the individual teacher and the employer.